-Big Texan: Amarillo, Texas
+Big Texan in Amarillo, Texas

-The towering cowboy figure flanking the roadside sign for the Big Texan Steak Ranch in Amarillo is a dead giveaway of the adjacent Big Texas Motel’s kitschy throwback vibe.
+The towering cowboy figure flanking the roadside sign for the Big Texan Steak Ranch in Amarillo is a dead giveaway of the adjacent Big Texan’s kitschy throwback vibe.
 Not convinced?
 Just take a look at the motel’s façade, which looks like the set of a Western movie, and the Texas-shaped pool.

 Opened in 1960 and located on Route 66, just a few minutes from Rick Husband International Airport, the property’s rooms feature campy touches such as swinging saloon doors, old-timey wooden furniture and animal pelts, all of which add up to a theatrical Old West atmosphere.

-Jupiter Hotel: Portland, Oregon
+Jupiter Hotel in Portland, Oregon

 Located in Portland’s fast-evolving Central Eastside neighborhood (known locally as Lower Burnside, or LoBu), Jupiter Hotel takes the log cabin design that’s inextricably linked to the Pacific Northwest’s woodsy landscape and gives it a jolt of cool, modern energy.
 Set in a low-slung 1964 motor lodge, which stretches out across several zig-zagging buildings, rooms open to an outdoor corridor.

 But the old-school look of the exterior belies the sleek rooms, which balance subdued minimalism with pop art vibrancy.
 The creative vibe that’s so characteristic of Portland extends beyond the rooms.
 The lobby doubles as a gallery for local artists, and the Doug Fir Lounge – a log-cabin-themed restaurant/bar and club next to the motel – features local beer, nightly concerts and a lively patio.
-If the creativity moves you, doodle your masterpiece on your room’s giant chalkboard before snapping it and tagging it #jupiterhotel.
+If the creativity (or Portland's legal cannabis) moves you, doodle your masterpiece on your room’s giant chalkboard before snapping it and tagging it #jupiterhotel.